GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

     :end-before: <!-- SPHINX_MESH_END -->

-Once calibrated, the testing constitutive models can be easily extended for full field scale simulation by adding solver, discretization, and boundary condition blocks to the xml file.
-And this example can also be running with full GEOSX model and generate identical results as provided by the ``TriaxialDriver``.
+Once calibrated, the testing constitutive models can be easily used in full field-scale simulation by adding solver, discretization, and boundary condition blocks to the xml file.
+Also, it is possible to run a full GEOSX model and generate identical results as those provided by the ``TriaxialDriver``.

 ---------------------------------
 Running  TriaxialDriver
 ---------------------------------

-The ``TriaxialDriver`` is launched as any other GEOSX simulation by using the following command:
+The ``TriaxialDriver`` is launched like any other GEOSX simulation by using the following command:

 .. code-block:: sh